Deb-4cyber/Cybersecurity-Portfolio/README.md

 This portfolio acts as a central hub for multiple cybersecurity domains.
 Each domain has its own dedicated repository containing hands-on projects, labs, and exercises.
 This structure is designed for easy navigation and clarity in the featured projects section.

 ### Each domain repository contains projects with the following structure:
- - 📌 Project Title – Clear and descriptive name of the project
+ - 📌 Project Title
- - 📝 Overview – Brief summary of project goals and objectives
+ - 📝 Overview
- - ⚙️ Methodology / Approach – Steps, processes, or techniques used
+ - ⚙️ Methodology
- - 🛠️ Tools & Technologies – List of tools, frameworks, and platforms used
+ - 🛠️ Tools & Technologies
- - 💻 Implementation / Steps – Detailed walkthrough with code snippets, commands, or lab setups
+ - 💻 Implementation
- - 📊 Results / Findings – Outcomes, key takeaways, or security insights discovered
+ - 📊 Results / Findings
- - 🖼️ Screenshots / Diagrams /Videos – Visual evidence of work, lab setup, or results
+ - 🖼️ Screenshots / Diagrams /Videos
- - 💡 Challenges & Lessons Learned – Optional reflections and problem-solving insights
+ - 💡 Challenges & Lessons Learned

 ---

-## 🗂️ Portfolio Structure Overview

-> ```text
->  Cybersecurity-Portfolio
->  │
->  └── 🧩 Domains ~ 📂 Repository Structure
->  |
->  └── 💡 Featured Projects / Labs
->  |
->  └── ├── ☁️ Cloud Security
->      │   └── 🔐 Cloud Based Encryption Service via AWS
->      │
->      ├── 🔐 Cryptography & Protocol Analysis
->      │   └── 🚀 Research Lab (NSA): Space Communication Protocol Analysis
->      │
->      ├── 🕵️‍♂️ Digital Forensics & Incident Response
->      │   ├── 🔍 Lab 1: Autopsy Lab
->      │   ├── 📱 Lab 2: Android App Repackaging
->      │   └── 💾 Lab 3: Windows Memory Forensics
->      │
->      ├── 🌐 Network Security
->      │   ├── 📡 Project 1: Port Scan Detection
->      │   └── 🚪 Project 2: Port Knocking
->      │
->      ├── 🔴 Offensive Security & Vulnerability Assessment
->      │   ├── 🔑 Lab 1: Password Cracking (Hydra & Rainbow Tables)
->      │   ├── ⛓️ Lab 2: Vulnerability Exploitation & Post-Exploitation
->      │   └── 🛡️ Lab 3: Web Application Security (XSS and SQLi)
->      │
->      ├── 🔵 Defensive Security (In Progress)
->      │   ├── 🛡️ SIEM Fundamentals (Splunk / ELK)
->      │   ├── 📑 Incident Response Playbooks
->      │   └── 🚨 SOC Workflows & Alert Triage
->      │
->      ├── 📫 Contact & Professional Profiles
->      │   ├── 💼 LinkedIn
->      │   └── 📧 Email
->      │
->      └── ⚠️ Disclaimer
-> ```

----

 ##  🔑 Repository Access

-~ **Note to Recruiters:** To protect the integrity of academic research and prevent automated security flags, my specialized repositories are currently set to Private.

-~ **Collaborator Access:** If you would like to audit the full source code or documentation for a specific project, please contact me, and I will be happy to grant you temporary Collaborator Access.
+> [!WARNING]
+> **Security & Compliance Notice:** *To prevent automated security flags and ensure compliance with Responsible Disclosure and Malicious Code policies, repositories containing exploit methodologies are maintained as Private.
+To audit my technical workflows, methodology, or lab results, please request a Secure Collaborator Invite.
+This ensures that security research remains in a controlled environment as per industry best practices.*

 ---